 How To Evaluate Integrity Problems?

+According to the ASTM D5882, pile integrity refers to qualitative evaluation of the physical dimensions, continuity of a pile, and consistency of the pile material.
 ASTM D5882 introduces a standard method for integrity testing of piles and deep foundations using low strain impact.
 This method includes generating acoustic waves using a hammer impulse and transmission of acoustic probe waves through the test area (i.e. piles or deep foundations).
 The transmitted waves are reflected off boundaries (e.g. pile toe) and internal anomalies, recorded by a transducer (e.g. accelerometer, geophone) on the tip of pile.
 The recorded signal is further analyzed using different signal analysis features (e.g. FFT, Low-Pass Filter and High-Pass Filter, etc.) to find out possible anomalies, and pile toe for pile length testing.

 A knowledge about possible sources of deficiencies increase pile testing resolution.
 Like other non-destructive testing methods, the resolution of pile testing results significantly increase when site observations (e.g. soil profile, design length of pile, concrete quality) are available.
 The following briefly presents some major issues that should be considered during pile testing and signal analysis.

-1- Major Cracks and voids
+1- Major Cracks

 During pouring drilled borehole, the hole walls slide into hole and causes gaps over length of pile.
 It is obvious there is acoustic impedance between soil and hardened concrete, but the difference is not as high as concrete and empty space.
 So it is not easy to distinguish acoustic waves reflected off soil intrusion from pile toe.